nishio/EDSAC-on-browser/README.rst

 TODO
 ====

-- most high bit of tape is complemented. write test.
-- complete "_test_initial_order()" (now on line 13)

-- Values are treated as 5 types: list of 0/1, string of 0/1/space, unsigned integer, signed interger and real.
-  Current design are too ad hoc.
-- classess Value, WideValue and ThreeValue are ugly, it is because I didn't notice ABC is 1.5 words width.
-- repr should return eval-able string
+- Try other sample to run
+- Multiplication of 35bit words won't work because not enough accuracy

+License
 =======

-MIT License

-by NISHIO Hirokazu (c)2012
+GPLv3 by NISHIO Hirokazu (c)2012

 Reference